yasinymg/yasinymg/README.md

 🌱 I’m currently learning Ai , Cisco , and DeVops

-💬 Ask me about Devops , NodeJS , Linux , Servers
+💬 Ask me about Devops ,

 📫 How to reach me ayhassan50@gmail.com